 - Loss, damage, or destruction

-In addition, OROS may request a copy of the subcontractor's federally-approved property control system or a copy of its property control policies.
+In addition, ORSO may request a copy of the subcontractor's federally-approved property control system or a copy of its property control policies.

 Sponsored Programs Services